 At Children’s Medical Center Dallas, Dr. Becker (née Grollman) provides consultation and liaison services to families receiving care in the Cystic Fibrosis Care and Teaching Center.
-She provides a full range of psychological services to families from diagnosis through adulthood.
-Services include both inpatient and outpatient diagnostic assessment and intervention with:
+She is board certified in clinical child and adolescent psychology and provides a full range of psychological services to families from diagnosis through adulthood.
+Services include both inpatient and outpatient diagnostic assessment and intervention with the following:

 - Adherence to medical/treatment regimens

 - End-of-life issues

 - Health promotion

 Dr. Becker is also trained in general child clinical issues (such as behavior concerns, anxiety, and depression), as well as in adult health psychology.
 She has a particular interest in pediatric palliative care and end-of-life issues.
 She also provides services for families in the pulmonary and allergy/immunology clinics on a limited basis.

 - Franklin University (2002), Psychology